Vaggal/data-manipulation-app/README.md

 [AG Grid](https://www.ag-grid.com/) because it is a very versatile library with a plethora of features and a lot of resources.

-[OpenLayers](https://openlayers.org/) is a very popular mapping library and was chosen due to that.
+[OpenLayers](https://openlayers.org/) is a very popular mapping library.
+Having no previous experience with mapping apps, that was the main reason that it was chosen for.

 [Angular Material](https://material.angular.io/) was selected because it provides an easy way to style your applications and a lot of components out of the box.